NET WORTH: $2.9 billion

 HUMANITARIAN: In addition to her giving in education and support for Habitat for Humanity, Winfrey has made several significant contributions to Save the Children.

 LOOKING FORWARD: Winfrey has endowed her charitable foundation with nearly $240 million in assets over the last several years.
-Though most of the money that has flowed out the door so far has gone to support her Leadership Academy in South Africa, it appears as though she is beginning to build a more robust foundation, so chances are we’ll see a more diversified grantmaking portfolio in the next several years.
+Though most of the money that has flowed out the door so far has gone to support her Leadership Academy in South Africa, it appears as though she is beginning to build a more robust foundation, so chances are we will see a more diversified grantmaking portfolio in the next several years.

 Oprah Winfrey Charitable Foundation